UlianaDzhumok/HappyPawsMicroservicesDemo/README.md

 # HappyPawsMicroservicesDemo
-This is Happy Paws Demo Project for Pipeline
+This is Happy Paws Demo Project